Skip to main content

-Volunteer for Miami-Dade County!
-Join the elite group of dedicated gardeners who help others solve their horticulture problems.
+Join the elite group of dedicated gardeners in Miami-Dade County who help others solve their horticulture problems.
 You will learn and have fun!

 What is a Master Gardener?

-Master Gardener is a title granted by the University of Florida to individuals who complete both the Master Gardener training and their volunteer hours.
+Master Gardener is a title granted by the University of Florida / Institute of Food and Agricultural Sciences (UF/IFAS) to individuals who complete both the Master Gardener training course and their required volunteer hours.
 They are individuals who are interested in:

 More Information on the Master Gardener Volunteer program: